-The Company knows of no persons holding more than 5% of common shares under a voting trust or similar agreement.
+The Company knows of no persons holding at least 5% of its common shares under a voting trust or similar agreement.

 Changes in Control

 No change of control in the Company has occurred since the beginning of its last fiscal year.